jimenezrick/ghci-complete/README.md

-# vim-ghci-complete
+# ghci-complete for Vim

+Haskell code completion daemon based on ghcid with Vim support included.

+## Motivation

-I absolutely hate vimscript.
+I absolutely hate Vimscript.
 This is HDD (hate driven development), becase Haskell is always better than anything else.

-## Motivation

-ghci/d
-unix composition
-simplicity
+Also because:
+- GHCi (and ghcid) are awesome
+- Because UNIX and functional programming is about composing
+- Simple is always better

 ## Useful info about: